 We have reviewed our key performance indicators (KPIs).
 As a result, we are:

 - Requiring all employees to complete mandatory training on Modern Slavery as a module within our onboarding programme within the first 3 months of their employment.

 We will be looking to introduce specific measures to ensure that our obligations under the Act are passed through our supply chain.

 - Obtaining contractual obligations for conformance to the Modern Slavery Act

 - Improving supplier due diligence to ensure Modern Slavery compliance anywhere in the supplier’s business or by any of the suppliers in its supply chain and that all necessary processes and policies have been put into place to ensure that this remains the case

 - Obtaining a contractual right to request compliance-related information and the right to audit suppliers at our discretion

 - Ensuring risk areas are documented, monitored and taken into consideration in any future contract renewals

-This statement was approved by Chris Lee – CFO of the Jellyfish Group and will be updated and reviewed annually.
+This statement has been approved by the CEO of the Jellyfish Digital Group Limited and will be updated and reviewed annually.